 Flag Pole

-Behind the first citadel is the ‘Kỳ Đài,’ a 37-meter-high flag pole erected in 1807.
-Originally made of wood, it was reconstructed with reinforced concrete during the restoration in 1948.
-The pole features multiple levels with Bat Trang tiles.
+The Flag Pole, known as ‘Kỳ Đài’, is a 37-meter (121-foot) tower erected in 1807 behind the first citadel.
+Originally made of wood, it was rebuilt with reinforced concrete during the 1948 restoration.
+The pole features multiple levels finished with Bat Trang tiles.

 Imperial City Gates

-The Hue Imperial City is encircled by a moat designed for both protection and maritime transport.
-Behind the moat is the first citadel spanning 520 hectares, boasting 11 gates by road and 2 gates for access through waterways.
-The Imperial City’s inner rampart features four gates facing the four directions: east, west, south, and north.
+Hue Imperial City has 11 gates by road and 2 water gates, set within a citadel encircled by a protective moat that also served maritime transport.
+The inner rampart features four gates facing east, west, south, and north.
 Among them, the southern gate, known as ‘Ngo Mon,’ serves as the primary entrance to the Imperial City.

 Ngo Mon is intricately designed with five pathways: the central path exclusively reserved for the Emperor, flanked by paths designated for civil and military mandarins, while the outermost paths accommodate soldiers, servants, horses, and elephants.
 Atop the Ngo Mon gate lies the Ngu Phung pavilion, offering the Emperor a commanding view of the expansive square ahead.